mortendahl/mortendahl.github.io/_posts/2017-04-17-private-deep-learning-with-mpc.md

   return [ sum(row) % Q for row in zip(*Y) ]
 ```

-Intuitively, this makes sure they look like fresh shares, containing no information about the data that were used to compute them.
+This is strictly speaking not necessary, but doing so makes it easier below to see why the protocols are secure; intuitively, it makes sure the shares look fresh, containing no information about the data that were used to compute them.

 ## Addition and subtraction